Jonxslays/unkey/.github/pull_request_template.md

 - [ ] I have included documentation for any new structs or methods.
 - [ ] I have updated tests for any code I addded/changed/deleted.
 - [ ] I have updated the CHANGELOG to include my changes.
-- [ ] This PR does not contain plagiarized content.

 ## Related Issues